kubernetes-csi/external-attacher/README.md

 * `--timeout <duration>`: Timeout of all calls to CSI driver.
 It should be set to value that accommodates majority of `ControllerPublish` and `ControllerUnpublish` calls.
 See [CSI error and timeout handling](#csi-error-and-timeout-handling) for details.
 15 seconds is used by default.

+* `--retry-interval-start`: The exponential backoff for failures.
+See [CSI error and timeout handling](#csi-error-and-timeout-handling) for details.
+1 second is used by default.

+* `--retry-interval-end`: The exponential backoff maximum value.
+See [CSI error and timeout handling](#csi-error-and-timeout-handling) for details.
+5 minutes is used by default.

 #### Other recognized arguments

 * `--dummy`: Runs the external-attacher in dummy mode, i.e. without any CSI driver.
 All volumes are immediately reported as attached / detached as controller-manager requires.
 This option can be used for debugging of other CSI components such as Kubernetes Attach / Detach controller.